• Home

 Hemlock Woolly Adelgid

-Since 2018, ISN has been working with partners to survey for hemlock woolly adelgid which has not yet reached our service area.
+Since 2018, ISN has been working with partners to survey for hemlock woolly adelgid in our service area.
 This forest pest has the potential to be quite damaging and getting ahead of an outbreak is considered a priority in this region.
+As of 2024, we have been actively managing infestations of HWA in Benzie, Leelanau, and Antrim Counties.

-Learn more about hemlock woolly adelgid and ISN's survey efforts here.
+Learn more about hemlock woolly adelgid and ISN's efforts to combat it here.

 Picture